vaab/gitchangelog/README.rst

 --------------

 At the end of the configuration file, you'll notice a variable called ``output_engine``.
-If the current ReSTructured Text output format fits your needs, you won't need to fiddle with this option.
+By default, it's set to ``rest_py``, which is the legacy python engine to produce the `ReSTructured Text` output format that is shown in above samples.
+If this engine fits your needs, you won't need to fiddle with this option.

 To render the template, ``gitchangelog`` will generate a data structure that will then be rendered thanks to the output engine.
 This should help you get the exact output that you need.

-As people might have different needs and knowledge, a templating system using ``mustache`` (mako templating will soon be available) is available to render both `ReSTructured Text` or `markdown` formats.
-If you know ``mustache`` templating, then you could easily add or modify existing templates.
+As people might have different needs and knowledge, a templating system using ``mustache`` is available. ``mustache`` templates are provided to render both `ReSTructured Text` or `markdown` formats.
+If you know ``mustache`` templating, then you could easily add or modify these existing templates.

-A ``mako`` templating engine is also provided with the same ReSTructured Text output than the legacy one for reference and further tweak if you would rather use mako templating.
+A ``mako`` templating engine is also provided.
+You'll find also a ``mako`` template producing the same `ReSTructured Text` output than the legacy one.
+It's provided for reference and/or further tweak if you would rather use `mako templates`_.

 Mustache